 \section{Abstract}

 Despite the outstanding performance in vision-language reasoning, Large Vision-Language Models (LVLMs) might generate hallucinated contents that do not exist in the given image.
 Most existing LVLM hallucination benchmarks are constrained to evaluate the \textit{object-related hallucinations}.
 However, the potential hallucination on the relations between two objects, \textit{i.e.}, \textit{relation hallucination}, still lacks investigation.
-To remedy that, in this paper we design a unified framework to measure object and relation hallucination in LVLMs simultaneously.
-The core idea of our framework is to conduct hallucination evaluation on (object, relation, object) triplets extracted from LVLMs' responses, and thus, could be easily generalized to different vision-language tasks.
+To remedy that, we design a unified framework to measure the object and relation hallucination in LVLMs simultaneously.
+The core idea of our framework is to evaluate hallucinations via (object, relation, object) triplets extracted from LVLMs’ responses, making it easily generalizable to different vision-language tasks.
 Based on our framework, we further introduce \textbf{Tri-HE}, a novel \textbf{\underline{Tri}}plet-level \textbf{\underline{H}}allucination \textbf{\underline{E}}valuation benchmark which can be used to study both object and relation hallucination at the same time.
-We conduct comprehensive evaluations on Tri-HE and observe that the relation hallucination issue is even more serious than object hallucination among existing LVLMs, highlighting a previously neglected problem towards reliable LVLMs.
-Moreover, based on our findings, we design a simple yet effective training-free approach to mitigate hallucinations for LVLMs, with which, we exceed all open-sourced counterparts on Tri-HE, achieving comparable performance with the powerful GPT-4V.
+With comprehensive evaluations on Tri-HE, we observe that the relation hallucination issue is even more serious than object hallucination among existing LVLMs, highlighting a previously neglected problem towards reliable LVLMs.
+Moreover, based on our findings, we design a simple training-free approach that effectively mitigates hallucinations for LVLMs.
 Our dataset and code for the reproduction of our experiments are available publicly at \url{https://github.com/wujunjie1998/Tri-HE}.